 It is still early days for court appointed experts.
-At the time of preparing this speech about 40 had been appointed but only two cases had been heard where a court expert gave evidence.
-I have previously indicated that at this stage, a court expert will usually be appointed only when cost savings to the parties are likely or where the issue is of such complexity or significance that the additional cost is justified by the contribution to the integrity of the decision which is ultimately made.
-My expectation is that when a court expert is appointed, many more cases will settle and those which do not may occupy less time.
+At the time of preparing this speech about 100 had been appointed but only seven cases had been determined.
+Five of those cases settled without the need for a hearing and with obvious cost savings to the public and private purse.
+I have previously indicated that in the early stages, a court expert will usually be appointed only when cost savings to the parties are likely or where the issue is of such complexity or significance that the additional cost is justified by the contribution to the integrity of the decision which is ultimately made.
+However, my expectation is that when a court expert is appointed, many more cases than previously will settle and those which do not may occupy less time.
+I remain confident that this will be the case.
 The consequence will be that although preparation of the case may be more costly, there will be such significant overall savings that the appointment of a court expert will be justified in most cases.
-The court will monitor the position and, when I am satisfied that it is justified, the basis for appointment of an expert will be changed to require them in most cases.
+The court will monitor the position and, when I am satisfied that it is justified, the basis for appointment of an expert will be changed.

 There is one further matter with respect to experts which I would like to mention today.
-Many of the cases which the court is required to decide relate to relatively modest development, often the erection of a new dwelling or the extension of an existing one.
+Many of the cases which the Court is required to decide relate to relatively modest development, often the erection of a new dwelling or the extension of an existing one.
 Such cases commonly involve an assessment of the impact of the proposal on the streetscape, its visual compatibility with its neighbours, shadow impacts and overlooking matters.
 Each of the commissioners of the Court is very experienced in assessing such applications and, as you would expect, do so by gaining an understanding of the plans, an appreciation of the site and its neighbours, and come to a decision after the alleged problems have been explained.
-Many of these cases do not require experts at a cost of thousands of dollars to assist the council's position or for that matter the argument of the applicant.
-Nevertheless, it is commonplace in such cases to find councils and applicants retain multiple experts, including town planners, architects, urban designers and sometimes heritage experts.
+Many of these cases do not require experts at a cost of thousands of dollars to assist the council's position or for that matter the applicant's argument.
+Nevertheless, it is commonplace in such cases to find councils and applicants retaining multiple experts, including town planners, architects, urban designers and sometimes heritage experts.
 A great deal of public and private money is wasted as a result.